bernhardAxonIvy/doc/source/engine-guide/integration/identity-provider/azure-ad/new-azure-app.rst

 12. Click on :guilabel:`Certificates & secrets`
 13. Click on :guilabel:`New Client Secret`
-14. Enter a description, e.g. :code:`ivy`
+14. Enter a description, e.g., :code:`ivy`
 15. Click on :guilabel:`Add`
 16. Copy the :code:`value` of this secret.
 This is needed later to configure the |ivy-engine|.